-ou aced your phone interview, and why not carry that success with you into the in-person, first-round interview, which is right around the corner?
-Follow these seven steps and you’ll be ready to enter the room with even more confidence.
+Now that you've aced your phone interview, why not carry that success with you into the first-round interview, which, after all, is right around the corner?
+Follow these six steps and you should be ready to enter the conversation with confidence.

 Get Your Duds Ready

-Talent tip: Prepare your outfit ahead of time, pair it with your brightest Duchenne smile and you'll be good to go.
+Talent tip: Even if your first-round interview is a video interview, it's important to dress in a professional manner.
+Prepare your outfit ahead of time, pair it with your brightest Duchenne smile and you'll be good to go.

 Prepare Your Answers to Common Behavioral Interview Questions